 - Urinary and Reproductive System: Your vet will briefly look at the genitals to make sure nothing appears abnormal.
 The vet will also make note of your pet's reproductive status (spayed/neutered or intact).
 A rectal exam may be done in intact males to palpate the prostate.

-- Overall Body Condition: Your vet will assess your dog's overall condition.
-He or she will likely rate your dog's body condition score as well.
+- Overall Body Condition: Your vet will assess your dog's overall condition, and will likely rate your dog's body condition score as well.
 The body condition score is either rated on a scale of 1-5 or 1-10.
 The low end of the scale indicates the dog is severely underweight; the high end means morbid obesity.

 Preventing Problems During the Veterinary Exam

 The most common problems happen when you are just bringing your dog to the exam.
-They may be skittish and not like the walk into the office, not to mention being confined to the waiting room.
+Your pup may be skittish and not like the walk into the office, not to mention being confined to the waiting room.
 Remember, you are bringing your dog to a professional and the vet and anyone who works in the office will be able to help.
 They care for animals every day and will have seen all kinds of behavior.